weblancaster/nodejs-jekyll-to-ghost/README.md

 Node.js Jekyll to Ghost
 ======================

-This NodeJS module will help you to export your Markdown posts from [Jekyll](http://jekyllrb.com) to a format that can be easily imported into [Ghost?](http://ghost.org). <br>
+This NodeJS module will help you to export [Jekyll](http://jekyllrb.com) markdown posts to a format that can be easily imported to [Ghost Blog Platform](http://ghost.org). <br>
 It doesn't handle static pages, and it doesn't do anything with images.
 You'll have to copy those over yourself and manually adjust any URL differences.

 This was built by reverse-engineering the version of [Wordpress plugin](https://wordpress.org/plugins/ghost/) and  [Ghost schema](https://github.com/TryGhost/Ghost/blob/master/core/server/data/schema.js) to match the JSON file it outputs.